voicesauce/opensauce-python/CONTRIBUTING.md

         $ python -m unittest -h

+6. Write code, edit code, test code.
+Ideally, add tests to the set of unit tests in the tests directory to cover any new or changed code.
+   New tests will be automatically picked up by the test runner if (a) any test class subclasses unittest.TestCase and (b) any test method name starts with the string 'test_'.

+7. Automatically check the Python code you've written by using code checkers.
-6. To run code checkers on Python code (.py files), use one or more of these Python packages:
+   To run code checkers on Python code (.py files), use one or more of these Python packages:

         * [pycodestyle](https://pypi.python.org/pypi/pycodestyle)